emmanuelrosa/bitcoin-onion-nodes/README.md

 # bitcoin-onion-nodes
 A list of bitcoin validating nodes running as Tor onion services.
+This can be useful as a list of onion-only seed nodes, to get a new bitcoind instance connected.

 The nodes can be added to `bitcoind.conf`, like this: